The teenager with poor midback posture.

 Secondly, standing behind your child, ask them to bend forwards and touch their toes.
 Look over their back.
 Is one side of the ribcage obviously higher than the other?
 Note well: this is a scoliosis, which may, but certainly does not always accompany a case of Scheuermanns disease.
 They fairly frequently go together.

-The increased curve I'm sure is obvious even to your inexperienced eye and, looking more closely, you can see the wedging of the vertebrae, and the fragmentation of the endplates of the bones.
+The increased curve I'm sure is obvious even to your inexperienced eye and, looking more closely at these X-rays, you can see the wedging of the vertebrae, and the fragmentation of the endplates of the bones.
 This is a mild case!

 Type II: In the LUMBAR SPINE